 Low- and modest-income Canadians also benefit from the fuel and maintenance savings an electric car provides, but are less likely able to afford a new vehicle.
 Canada should establish an additional income-tested incentive for new or used EVs, and offer support for the installation of home charging infrastructure.

-5. Make it easier for taxi, ride-hailing and carshare companies to go electric
+5. Make it easier for taxi, carshare, rideshare or other ride-hailing companies to go electric

-Taxi, ride-hailing and carshare companies currently face a cap on how many EV incentives they’re able to take advantage of.
-Remove this cap for taxi, ride-hailing, carshare and other companies providing transportation to the public to help them go fully electric by 2030.
+Taxi, carshare, rideshare or ride-hailing companies who purchase or lease cars currently face a cap on how many EV incentives they’re able to take advantage of.
+Remove this cap for these and other companies facilitating or providing transportation to the public to help them go fully electric by 2030.

 6. Offer low-interest loans to first time EV buyers

 Often lower-income Canadians have trouble accessing financial support to help cover the initial purchasing cost of an EV.
 The Canada Infrastructure Bank, or other government agency, should step in to fill this gap and provide low-interest EV loans to consumers who need it most.

 7. Support consumer EV education